 in $\cv/I$, since the left hand side is defined by the pullback on the left, and the right hand side is defined by the composite pullback.
 The remaining verifications of functoriality are straightforward. \end{proof}

-To complete the argument, we need to consider weighted limits in the $\cv/I$-enriched sense.
+Next, we will consider weighted limits in the $\cv/I$-enriched sense.
 To get started, observe, on comparing ~\eqref{eq:slice} and ~\eqref{eq:inthom}, that $\cv/I$, as a $\cv/I$-enriched category, is given by the slice $\cv$-category $Q\colon\cv/I \to \ci$.
 We denote it by $\en{V/I}=(\cv/I,Q)$.

 Let $\en{D} = (\cd,D)$ be a $\cv/I$-category.
 Then a $\cv/I$-weight $\en{D} \to \en{V/I}$ is specified by a commutative triangle as on the left below.

 By the universal property of the slice $\cv$-category $\cv/\ci$ this amounts to a $\cv$-weight $W\colon \cd \to \cv$ together with a $\cv$-natural transformation $w \colon W \Rightarrow ID$.
 We write $\en{W}=(W, w)$ for the $\cv/I$-weight.